studiosoftdev/bbplus/README.md

 y Added ability to insert empty lines

-n Added [fn name].
+y Added [fn name].
 Subroutines, no arguments.

-n Added [endfn].
+y Added [endfn].
 Denotes end of subroutine.

 n Added [if X == Y].
 Executes code iff X == Y where Y is a number or variable.